Peter von Vécsey

 Peter, Freiherr von Vécsey or Peter Vécsey de Hernádvécse et Hajnácskeő (hernádvécsei és hajnácskeői gróf Vécsey Péter; 13 July 1768 – 21 July 1809) was an Imperial Austrian military commander of Hungarian descent who took part in the French Revolutionary Wars and Napoleonic Wars.
 As a Freiherr (Baron), he was a member of the Austrian landless nobility.
-He make his mark while leading cavalry units and advanced in rank to become a general officer in 1808.
+He made his mark while leading cavalry units and advanced in rank to become a general officer in 1808.
 He led an independent brigade during part of the 1809 campaign, and was mortally wounded while leading his troops in battle.

 Early career

 Peter Vécsey de Hernádvécse et Hajnácskeő was born into a military family on 13 July 1768 at Bodolló, Abaúj County in the Kingdom of Hungary.
 Having joined the army at age 17, Vécsey served in the Austrian cavalry.
 As a Rittmeister, he served in the Kaiser Chevauleger Regiment Nr.
 1 during the War of the First Coalition, leading 15 troopers in a notable action on 25 August 1796, in which he captured a large number of French prisoners.
 He was also involved in a brilliant action at the Battle of Riegel on 20 October that year, when he led a charge that captured an enemy outpost, with its defending infantry and two guns.
 After being wounded in this action, he received the Military Order of Maria Theresa as well as the noble title of Freiherr.
 A relative, Feldmarschallleutnant Siegbert Vécsey de Hernádvécse et Hajnácskeő (1739–1802) was the Proprietor of Vécsey Hussar Regiment Nr.
 34 (later Nr.
 4) from 1791 until his death.